top of page

 The current market presents unique challenges for the sub-$5000 buyer:

-High Interest Rates: Auto loan interest rates for older used cars are high in 2025, with the average used car loan around $11.5% APR or more.
+• High Interest Rates: Auto loan interest rates for older used cars remain elevated in 2026, with the average used car loan hovering around 11.5% to 12% APR.
 For vehicles under $5000, financing can be especially costly, sometimes outweighing the savings of buying a budget car.
-Rates vary widely by credit score, with subprime borrowers often facing 18%-22% APR.
+Rates vary widely by credit score, with subprime and deep subprime borrowers routinely facing 19% to 22% APR.

 Your approach must adjust to these factors.